Point Cloud Color Constancy: Dataset Preparation

 where $\Gamma(\cdot)$ represents the area selection and illuminant calculation. $\textbf{E}_{label}$ is the labeled ground truth illumination, $\textbf{M}$ is the tuning matrix of images.

 After the preprocessing steps, we obtain linearization images with labels from two datasets.
 These images contain indoor and outdoor scenes, with diverse label distribution.

-\textbf{Discussion} We acknowledge that relabeled illumination on sRGB images may not be as accurate as that in raw LRGB images, and our sRGB to LRGB transformation is also a rough operation.
-Since all color constancy methods will surfer the same bias on the datasets, we argue that these data are of experimental value for us to test our method (Please refer to Section \ref{Sec:Experiments} for more experimental details).
+\textbf{Discussion} We acknowledge that relabeled illumination on sRGB images may not be as accurate as that in raw LRGB images, and our transformation can not really transform the sRGB to LRGB, which is a rough operation and may bring nosie to the images.
+Since all color constancy methods will surfer the same bias on the datasets, we argue that these data are of experimental value for us to test our method (See Section \ref{Sec:Experiments} for more experimental details).